Shambo: Offer of a home in India

 On 26 July 2007, the Govardhan Charitable Trust, a sanctuary for cows in Maharashtra state, India, wrote to the temple offering Shambo a home.
-The Trust appealed to the Welsh Assembly to refrain from killing Shambo until the Trust could arrange for the government of India to approve the import.
+The Trust appealed to the Welsh Government to refrain from killing Shambo until the Trust could arrange for the government of India to approve the import.
 The Trust's letter quoted Mahatma Gandhi: "We should be willing to refuse to live if the price of living be the torture of sentient beings."
 Transportation for Shambo was organised by a supporter from Switzerland.

 Aftermath of slaughter

-After the slaughter of the bull, Skanda Vale community leader "Brother Alex" threatened that a "nightmare" was just beginning for the Welsh Assembly.
+After the slaughter of the bull, Skanda Vale community leader "Brother Alex" threatened that a "nightmare" was just beginning for the Welsh Government.
 Secretary General Ramesh Kallidai said, "Ignorant people have chosen to desecrate our temple and have chosen to destroy life unnecessarily", and he wanted "to check how agricultural law can cater to the needs of sacred animals in Hindu temples in Britain".

-The Welsh Assembly Government subsequently announced that postmortem examination of Shambo did reveal lesions typical of TB.
+The Welsh Government subsequently announced that postmortem examination of Shambo did reveal lesions typical of TB.

 The Hindu Conference of Canada expressed "shock and dismay" at the decision of the Welsh government.

-On 20 August, Welsh Assembly Shadow Minister for Rural Affairs Brynle Williams said immediate action would be vital if other animals at Skanda Vale proved positive, and the assembly government said test results were due "soon" and that it would move "swiftly" if necessary.
+On 20 August, Welsh Conservatives Shadow Minister for Rural Affairs, Brynle Williams said immediate action would be vital if other animals at Skanda Vale proved positive, and the government said test results were due "soon" and that it would move "swiftly" if necessary.
 Bhakti, a fifteen-year-old Jersey bullock and Dakshini, a nine-month-old buffalo calf, who had tested positive for TB, were slaughtered on 24 August 2007.
+Post mortem examinations concluded that both did not have bovine TB.